MontiCore/sequence-diagram/README.md

 ```
 java -jar SD4DevelopmentCLI.jar -i Bid.sd -c type
 ```
-After executing the last command, you may notice that the CLI tool produces some output:
+After executing the last command, you may notice that the CLI tool produces some output.
+The output states the reasons why a few context conditions are not satisfied by the model.
+For instance, the output contains the following error message:
 ```
-java -jar SD4DevelopmentCLI.jar -i Bid.sd -c type
 ...
 ERROR ROOT - Bid.sd:<3,2>: 0xB0028: Type 'Auction' is used but not defined.
 ```
 The error message indicates that there is a problem in the third line, i.e., there seems to be a problem with the statement `kupfer912:Auction;`.